 7 Actions Every GovCon Firm Should Take Now

-Regardless of whether your contracts have been directly affected, the DOGE-era procurement environment demands proactive risk management.
+Regardless of whether your contracts have been directly affected, the DOGE-era procurement environment demands forward-looking risk management.
 These seven actions are not theoretical.
 They are what well-run GovCon firms are doing right now.

 1. Audit Your Contract Portfolio for Concentration Risk